 This is the difference between the amount charged by the medical practitioner, and the amount that the medical aid will pay out.

 Medical practitioners who offer specialised products or services not offered by general practitioners (GPs) are called medical specialists.
 A specialist is more qualified to give an accurate diagnosis of a complex condition.

-A sub-limit is the amount medical aid schemes are prepared to pay on certain in-hospital medical procedures or prosthetic devices and a shortfall occurs.
-The excess is payable upfront to the hospital before the treatment or a procedure.
+A sub-limit is the amount medical aid schemes are prepared to pay on certain in-hospital medical procedures or prosthetic devices.
+Once the limit has been reached, the member will be responsible for any shortfall.

 If a member defaults on the monthly premium, their benefits will automatically be suspended.
 The medical aid will attempt to collect a double premium in the following month to ensure benefit continuation.

 Threshold benefits provide you with a financial cushion for extensive out-of-hospital expenses which kicks in when your savings account is depleted; and the self-payment gap, specified in the scheme rules, has been funded from your own pocket.

 When you join a medical scheme two types of waiting periods can be imposed: